Accenture/mercury/guides/CHAPTER-10.md

 In the above example, "my.function" will immediately return a dummy "null" value which will be ignored by the event system.

-When it receives a response from a downstream service, it can return result to the upstream by asynchronously sending a response.
+When it receives a response from a downstream service, it can return result to the upstream service by asynchronously sending a response.

-## Convert code to a suspend function
+## Convert RPC code to a suspend function

 You can convert your function containing RPC calls to a suspend function using the KotlinLambdaFunction interface.